oracle/python-oracledb/doc/src/api_manual/module.rst

     :attr:`defaults.stmtcachesize`.

     The ``edition`` parameter is expected to be a string that indicates the edition to use for the connection.
+It requires Oracle Database 11.2, or later.
 This parameter cannot be used simultaneously with the ``cclass`` parameter.
-This value is only used in the python-oracledb Thick mode and is ignored in the Thin mode.

     The ``tag`` parameter is expected to be a string that identifies the type of connection that should be returned from a pool.
 This value is only used